Architecture

 Modules

 • scenario_execution_ros: This package uses scenario_execution as a basis and implements a ROS2 version of scenario execution.
-It provides a OpenSCENARIO 2 library with basic ROS2-related actions like publishing on a topic or calling a service.
+It provides a OpenSCENARIO DSL library with basic ROS2-related actions like publishing on a topic or calling a service.

 • scenario_execution_control: Provides code to control scenario execution (in ROS2) from another application such as RViz.